aidenprice/LandgateAPITest-Journal-Article/11 - Conclusions.md

 ## Conclusions

 This study's contexts are in a state of nearly constant change.
 Web services have reduced complexity due to the dominance of REST APIs, but the number of services available has grown exponentially.
-Mobile devices have more processing power, larger batteries and faster connections to the internet.
+Mobile devices have more processing power, larger batteries and faster connections to the Internet.
 There are whole new categories of mobile devices, such as smartwatches, that change the mobile device landscape.
 Web service evaluation studies must be continually revisited just to keep pace with change.

 Similarly, service providers must prepare for a changing landscape that may not even be partially realised yet.
 Landgate has evolved and changed direction since early in the decade to build the SLIP Future program.
 They must continue to adopt new technologies and processes so as to remain relevant to their customers.